top of page

 Recognizing the critical need for hotels, in April 2025, City Council approved updates to Vancouver’s hotel policy aimed at encouraging the development of a diverse hotel supply and supporting Vancouver as a top tier destination for leisure and business travelers.

-Since the policy update replaces the 2018 Interim Development Policy with a proactive, city-wide strategy to address Vancouver’s urgent hotel room shortage.
+The updated policy replaces the 2018 Interim Development Policy with a proactive, city-wide strategy to address Vancouver’s urgent hotel room shortage.

 It sets a goal of delivering 10,000 new rooms by 2050 through expanded rezoning opportunities, relaxed development rules, and incentives for a wider variety of hotel types including pod hotels, long-term stays, and Indigenous-led projects.